thaoavang0042/ActivityDemo/README.md

 - When click on button "EXIT": `onStop()` called, then `onDestroy()` called.
 ### 2. Handling when user rotation the screen
 - Use `android:screenOrientation` in AndroidManifests.xml
-- Use saveInstanceState. `Note:` To test this let delete `android:screenOrientation="potrait"` in AndroidManifests.xml
+- Use saveInstanceState. `Note:` To test this let delete `android:screenOrientation="portrait"` in AndroidManifests.xml

 ## II.
 ## III.